Clients call All Pro Appliance, Heating and Air best repair, replacement service in Salt Lake Co., Wasatch Front | Gephardt Daily

 “I think it’s been great,” Gary Sr. said in an interview with Bill’s Marketplace for Gephardt Daily.
 “I love working with my family.
 All of my boys, Gary Jr., Adam, and Theron work for me, although Theron is now with my drywall company.

 “My daughter Kristen is fielding calls, scheduling jobs and dispatching crews.
-And my daughter-in law Julia, Adam’s wife, was a dispatcher and parts manager.
+And my daughter-in-law Julia, Adam’s wife, was a dispatcher and parts manager.
 She’ll be moving up to be an office manager in the next month or so.

-“And there’s Gary Jr.’s wife, Mariah, a full time mom, who helps in the hiring process.
+“And there’s Gary Jr.’s wife, Mariah, a fulltime mom, who helps in the hiring process.
 She also plans company parties, and other get togethers.

 “It’s really, really good thing we’ve got going here” Gary Sr., said.